Advertising has been around for a long time. In fact, the first paid advertisement was a Coca-Cola ad in a French newspaper in 1836.

 - Present and sell additional products to existing customers

-Of course, these won't be the focus for all credit unions, but these are the two main objectives that I've seen over and over again.
+Of course, these won't be the focus for all credit unions or community banks, but these are the two main objectives that I see most often.

-The main thing to keep in mind when advertising for new customers is that people will usually fall into one of two buckets:
+The main thing to keep in mind when advertising to new customers is that people will usually fall into one of two buckets:

-So, while you know that your credit union is special, these potential customers have no idea.
-Reaching your objectives with them will typically take a little more effort and the sales cycle will be longer.
+So, while you know that your credit union is special, potential customers have no idea.
+Reaching your objectives with them typically takes a little more effort and the sales cycle is longer.

 Social Media Advertising

-According to Forrester, social media and display advertising will make up 37% of digital marketing spend by 2021 – and for good reason.
+The 2022 CMO Survey by Gartner shows that financial institutions expect to spend 28.7% of digital budgets on social, search, and display advertising.
 When you advertise with social media, you get exposure at a time when people tend to be more open to new things.

 In addition to the audience's heightened receptiveness, the tools for audience targeting are becoming incredibly robust, making it easier to focus on people who may be interested in your products and easier to filter out those who you know won't be a good fit.